 They could not have been former water levels since mm-size

-formed colloids may vary in colour but in the present case it is
+formed suspensions may vary in aspect but in the present case it is

-have been deposited only with the colloid below being solidified, and
+have been deposited only with the brown suspension below being in a

-must have stopped for a while, then started anew later.
+must repeatedly have stopped for a while, then started anew later.